Jazz guitarists love chord melody arrangements, and for good reason.

 Click to hear chord melody 1

 Now, here’s that same melody played in a chord melody arrangement.

 Click to hear chord melody 2

 As you progress, you learn how to harmonize melody lines and explore variations that expand your chord melody and solo guitar arrangements.

-Besides defining chord melody, it’s important to know the difference between chord melody and solo guitar, which you’ll explore in the next section.
+Besides defining chord melody, it’s important to know the difference between chord melody and solo guitar, which you explore in the next section.

 Chord Melody vs. Solo Guitar

-As you just learned, it’s important to understand how chord melody and solo guitar compare before studying them in the practice room.
+As you just learned, it’s important to understand how chord melody and solo guitar compare before studying each one.